Cautious Optimizers: Improving Training with One Line of Code

-In summary, we introduce the cautious optimizer, a straightforward enhancement for momentum-based optimizers that can be implemented with a single line of code.
-Our theoretical analysis demonstrates that the cautious optimizer not only preserves the convergence guarantees of the base optimizer but also accelerates the reduction of the loss function.
-Empirically, it delivers universal performance improvements, as evidenced by scaling Llama models from 60M to 1B parameters up to 1.47 $\times$ more efficiently, faster pre-training of MAE on ImageNet1K and post-training of LLM.
-As future work, we suggest a few promising directions: (1) improved $\phi$ functions; (2) masking in the eigenspace rather than the parameter space; (3) rigorous analyses of how cautious optimizers strictly improve the convergence rate (empirically shown in \ref{fig:toy}).We hope that our work serves as a strong foundation for further exploration.
+In summary, we introduce Cautious Optimizers, an enhancement for momentum-based optimizers that can be implemented with a single line of code.
+Our theoretical analysis demonstrates that Cautious Optimizers not only preserve the convergence guarantees of the base optimizers but also accelerate the reduction of the loss function.
+Empirically, it delivers faster LLM pretraining and better accuracy on image classification.
+Finally, we suggest a few promising future directions: (1) Apply cautious optimizers to more settings such as reinforcement learning and continuous learning; (2) masking in the eigenspace rather than the parameter space; (3) rigorous analyses of how cautious optimizers strictly improve the convergence rate (empirically shown in \ref{fig:toy_lz}).

-\textbf{Limitations:} Due to limited resources, despite promising early results, it remains uncertain whether cautious optimizers will deliver the anticipated improvements in broader applications and large-scale experiments.